 - The wind meter boat speed and TWA

-In the example, when sailing upwind, the optimum true wind angle is 45 degrees (aka Target True Wind Angle) and the Target Boat Speed is 7.4 knots.
-Thus, upwind, the navigator calls to the helmsperson to steer 45 degrees to the true wind and tells the trimmers to trim to attain 7.4 knots of boat speed through the water (not SOG).
+In this example, when sailing upwind, the optimum true wind angle is 45 degrees (aka Target True Wind Angle) and the Target Boat Speed is 7.4 knots.
+Thus, upwind, the navigator calls to the helms person to steer 45 degrees to the true wind and tells the trimmers to trim to attain 7.4 knots of boat speed through the water (not SOG).

 Downwind, the optimum (target) true wind angle is 135 deg and the target boat speed is 8.1 knots.

 It can be easily determined from the above plot that a downwind heading to a downwind destination is not the fastest way to get to the downwind destination, instead, head off a little and do several gybes.
 But how much to head off?